twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Threshold** – Used with **Threshold** in the Image tab.
 Default is 150.
 (Available in Import Image)

 ### Install (used in `TFONTINSTALLWIZARDFORM`)
-* **InstallFontsInFontsFolder** – Used with **Install the font in Windows Fonts folder**.
+* **InstallFontsInFontsFolder** – In old versions only; used with **Install the font in Windows Fonts folder**.
 Default is on.
 On Windows Vista and above, this option requires administrator privileges.

 ### InstalledFonts (used in `TINSTALLEDFONTSFORM`)
 * **PreviewHeight** – Select the height used for the preview area.